 Four Ways to Register

-Click on the Online Registration (also in left column Quick Links), enter your username and password.
+Click on the button below and enter your username and password.
 Online registration is available 24 hours a day, 7 days a week.
 Be sure to include credit card payment information.

 Note: Some classes do not have online registration.
 They are identified by the following symbol:

 Fill out the registration form available for download here and mail to address shown below.
 Payments may be made by check or credit card.
 Checks should be made payable to Dundee Township Park District.
 If paying by credit card (Visa, MasterCard, Discover, American Express), include the complete card number, expiration date and signature.